SundousKanaan/Close-Captions/README.md

 The existing conventions in design are primarily established by and targeted towards designers.
 Nevertheless, not all of these conventions are applicable or user-friendly for non-designers.
 In order to ensure inclusivity, especially for individuals with disabilities, it is crucial that we reassess these conventions by conducting comprehensive research into their unique circumstances.

 ### my work

+As designers, we are used to making the design according to our assumptions or information that we collect about and from the target group, but we forget that people with handicap may be from the target group, but the design may not suit them, so they find it difficult to use it, and this is of course bad.
+Because we forget them, we do not consider their condition and needs to facilitate access in our design.

+Therefore, I designed illustrations and used them in my captions in place of names, because they provide a new way to display different things at once, such as the identity of the speaker, his feelings, thoughts and psychological state.
+Showing the intensity and location of the sound emanating in the background instead of including that in the captions.
+Marie does not want to know the cause of the sound, but she wants to know its location and intensity, and if possible the feeling it generates for the listener.

 ## Prioritise